Drwhomust/hazzy/README.md

 ### For the pacifist ending

-I took inspration from undertale for the pacifist ending. (undertale's pacifist ending)
+I took inspration from undertale for the pacifist ending.

 ### genocide/bad ending

-I took **A LOT** inspation from [OMORI](https://www.omori-game.com/)'s bad ending and also a little from [Adventures with Anxienty](https://ncase.me/anxiety/)
+I took **A LOT** inspration from [OMORI](https://www.omori-game.com/)'s bad ending and also a little from [Adventures with Anxienty](https://ncase.me/anxiety/)

 I also used some personal experience with these topics too for this ending